All Products

 • Account management: You cannot create or delete accounts, grant permissions to accounts, or change the passwords of accounts on read-only RDS instances.

-• The period of time that is required to create a read-only RDS instance is positively correlated with the data volume and the I/O performance of the primary RDS instance.
-Before you create a read-only RDS instance, we recommend that you evaluate and optimize the data volume and I/O performance of the primary RDS instance to shorten the creation time.
+• Instance creation time: The time required to create a read-only RDS instance correlates directly with the data volume and I/O performance of the primary RDS instance.
+Before creating a read-only RDS instance, we recommend evaluating and optimizing the data volume and I/O performance of the primary RDS instance to shorten the creation time.

 Billing rules